-- In Budget 2017 government announced an additional \$40 million to the Connecting British Columbia program administered by the Northern Development Initiative Trust. - The first \$20 million granted in April 2017 will ensure the Connecting British Columbia program can be effectively leveraged by BC-based service provider proposals submitted to the Federal Connect to Innovate program. s.12 s.12 - When the \$40 million of new connectivity projects are complete, 98% of British Columbians will have access to 5 megabits or better by 2020. - The \$40 million investment builds on the \$10 million previously allocated to 30 projects that will improve or expand Internet services to more than 40,000 households in over 200 communities. s.13,s.16,s.17
+- As part of the Province's emerging rural economic development strategy, and to build on the success of the program, in Budget 2017 government announced an additional \$40 million to the Connecting British Columbia program administered by the Northern Development Initiative Trust. - The first \$20 million granted in April 2017 will ensure the Connecting British Columbia program can be effectively leveraged by BC-based service provider proposals submitted to the Federal Connect to Innovate program. s.12 - When the \$40 million of new connectivity projects are complete, 98% of British Columbians will have access to 5 megabits or better by 2020. - The \$40 million investment builds on the \$10 million previously allocated to 30 projects that improve or expand Internet services to more than 40,000 households in over 200 communities. s.13,s.16,s.17